 Approximately 98% of total members are receiving benefits.
-At December 31, 2016, there were 1,755 receiving a pension, 2 eligible for a deferred pension and 41 active members.
+At December 31, 2017, there were 1,717 receiving a pension and 30 active members.

-Included in the Plan's active membership are SaskPower employees, as well as employees of SaskEnergy and other corporations that have been designated institutions by the Lieutenant Governor in Council.
-Effective June 28, 2001, these institutions were required to make contributions at a rate recommended by the Plan actuary.
+Included in the Plan's active membership are SaskPower employees, as well as employees of SaskEnergy and other corporations that have been designated institutions by the Lieutenant Governor in Council, Effective June 28, 2001, these institutions were required to make contributions at a rate recommended by the Plan actuary.

 Both members and employers (SaskPower and designated institutions) have contributed to funding.
 Since inception, cumulative contributions total \$329 million.
 Of this amount, cumulative employer contributions represent 39% or \$130 million of the total; cumulative 2009 binding court settlement payments by SaskPower total 25%, or \$81 million; and cumulative employee contributions total 36%, or \$118 million.
-During the year, the Plan paid \$63 million in benefits, compared to \$64 million in 2015.
+During the year, the Plan paid \$62 million in benefits; \$63 million was paid in 2016.